Skip to content

 The harbour entrance at Boscastle | © National Trust Images/James Dobson

-Boscastle is more than just a harbour village.
-Explore upstream to reach the Valency Valley with woodland walks.
+Boscastle is more than just a harbour village with numerous walks to enjoy.
+Explore inland to reach the wooded Valency Valley.
 Rugged Cornish cliffs line the route to Willapark and Forrabury Stitches.
-Venture further north to find geological formations at Crackington haven and the steep-sided Dizzard Wood.
+Venture further north along the coast to find geological formations at Crackington Haven and the steep-sided Dizzard Wood.

 Harbour and quayside